HOFFMAN FLATBED VACUMATIC FILTERS

-Hoffman Vacumatic Filters are flatbed vacuum
+Hoffman Vacumatic Filters are flatbed vacuum units.

 Vacu-Matic: Hi-Flo-Matic Operation